Workplace Gift Giving: The Good, the Bad, and…You Know…

 5. Determine the Cost: Agreeing on a budget for workplace gifts can help ensure that everyone feels comfortable and no one feels pressured to overspend.

 Dos are followed by don’ts.
-Do this but not that.
+Do this, but not that.
 There may be times when the don’ts have to be laid down and reinforced with a workforce before company policy is adhered to.
 Give all employees a copy of the company gift-giving policy just before each holiday season.
 Without further ado, below are some don’ts to keep in mind:

 1. No Personal Gifts: You probably should avoid purchasing gifts that are too personal or intimate when you are buying for your coworkers.
 The gifts to be selected should be items that can be comfortably given to almost anyone in the office.
 Keeping the gifts more general in nature will lessen any perceived impropriety.